nimeshsilva1997/JVM-Projects/README.md

 # Java Programming Projects

 > The following are a collection of my Java Programming Projects
->> If you are interested in my Java SOAP Web Services Projects, please navigate to my Distributed Object Computing folder, and you will find a folder that mentions SOAP.
+>> If you are interested in my Spring Boot Applications, please navigate to the springboot folder.

 ### Technologies

-    Eclipse
-    NetBeans
     IntelliJ IDEA
-    Visual Studio Code

-#### Version

-    1.0.0

-## App Info

 ### Author